Sneed-Group/sammy-public-license/README.md

   - Created by Samuel Lord in 2024.

 - **What's Allowed?**
-  - You can use, copy, modify, and share the software freely.
+  - You can use, copy, modify, and share the software with limitations.
   - No need to pay for it, and you can even sell it if you want.

 - **Conditions:**